Antiglitch Inconsistent With Magnetar Model of AXP: Discussion

+An analogous problem arises in almost any model of SGR 1806-20, including accretional models, because emitted radiation carries momentum and angular momentum.
+Very generally,

+where $E_{46} \equiv E/(10^{46}$ ergs), $I_{45} \equiv I/(10^{45}$ g-cm$^2$) and $r_6 \equiv r/(10^6$ cm).
+Only if radiation (or a particle wind) is emitted uniformly across the neutron star surface, or if the emitting object, such as a white dwarf \citep{MRR12}, has a much larger value of $I$, can the problem be avoided.

-The observation of the antiglitch supports the hypothesis that neutron stars in environments intermediate between those of radio pulsars and binary X-ray sources become AXP/SGR, as suggested by \cite{A01}.
-They may be surrounded by, and accrete, sufficient residual matter from their natal SN (consistent with their location in young SNR) to slow their rotation and increase their spin-down rates to the observed values, and to power their steady emission.
-Without stellar companions they do not have the rapid accretional spin-up of binary neutron stars; and propeller spindown may occur instead.
-This environment may be the critical factor distinguishing them from those neutron stars that, when spinning more rapidly, are radio pulsars.
+The observation of the anti-glitch in AXP 1E 2259+586 supports the hypothesis that neutron stars in environments intermediate between the interstellar vacuum of radio pulsars and the dense plasma of mass transfer binary X-ray sources become AXP/SGR, as suggested by \cite{A01}.
+They may be surrounded by, and accrete, sufficient residual matter, condensed as well as gaseous, from their natal SN (consistent with their location in young SNR) to slow their rotation and increase their spin-down rates to the observed values, and to power their steady emission.
+Without stellar companions they do not have the luminous plasma accretion discs and rapid accretional spin-up of neutron stars in binary systems, and ``propeller'' spindown may occur instead.
+This intermediate density environment may be the critical factor distinguishing them from those neutron stars that, when spinning more rapidly, are radio pulsars.